 car for inspection in a timely manner, well in

 advance of any racing activity.

-2. The top three (3) finishing cars in each class will undergo a post-race inspection in heat races all features will be top 5 in the Tech Area after crossing the scales.
+2. The winner of each heat in each class will undergo a post-race inspection in heat races all features will be top 3 in the Tech Area after crossing the scales.

 a.
 Cars will proceed directly to the Tech Area